beccajoy/hang-in-there-boilerplate/README.md

 - Understand event bubbling and use event delegation on dynamic elements
 - Begin to understand how to write effective, clean HTML & CSS

+### Wins
+- Understanding and implementing git commands and branches
+- Working with DOM

+### Challenges
+- Mitigating differences in personal work preferences
+- Getting through the learning curve of code-pairing while 100% remote

 ## Technologies Used
 - JavaScript